apache/apisix/docs/en/latest/plugins/jwt-auth.md

 }'
 ```

-The plugin looks up for `public_key` and `private_key` keys inside vault kv path (`<vault.prefix from conf.yaml>/consumer/kowalski/jwt-auth`) for username `kowalski` mentioned inside plugin vault configuration.
-If not found, authentication fails.

-3. public key in consumer configuration, while the private key is in vault.
+The Plugin will look for keys "public_key" and "private_key" in the provided Vault path (`<vault.prefix>/consumer/jack/jwt-auth`) and uses it for JWT authentication.

+If the key is not found in this path, the Plugin will log an error.

+You can also configure the `public_key` in the Consumer configuration and use the `private_key` stored in Vault:

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/consumers -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '